The Rundown

 PROS

-- Very easy on both sensitive teeth and sensitive stomachs
+- Soft food that’s easy on both sensitive teeth and sensitive stomachs

-- High in calories, so it’s great for Dobermans
+- High in calories, ideal for Dobermans who get regular exercise

 - Great for adding extra moisture to your dog’s daily intake